Huang Hua: Biography

+Yan'an

-In 1936, he joined the Communist Party of China at Yenching, and assumed the name Huang Hua.
-Later that year, he accompanied American journalist Edgar Snow to the Communist base in Yan'an, acting as the interpreter between Snow and the Communist leaders including Mao Zedong.
+In 1936, he joined the Chinese Communist Party (CCP) at Yenching, and assumed the name Huang Hua.
+Later that year, he accompanied American journalist Edgar Snow to the revolutionary base area in Yan'an, acting as the interpreter between Snow and the Communist leaders including Mao Zedong.
 Snow wrote the book Red Star Over China, which introduced the Chinese Communists to the world.
 Huang Hua remained in Yan'an after Snow left, and worked as an assistant to Marshal Zhu De and later as secretary of Marshal Ye Jianying.
-He married He Liliang in Yan'an.

-After the establishment of the People's Republic of China, Huang's English skills ensured him a position in the newly established Ministry of Foreign Affairs.
-In the early 1950s, he gained prominence as an effective diplomat.
-He was involved in the Korean War armistice talks (1953), initial contacts with the United States in Warsaw, Poland (1958), and China's joining of the United Nations (1971).
+During Mao's Rectification Movement which started in 1942, Huang was reported by another CCP member for using his boss's official seal without permission.
+Due to protection from Zhu De, Huang managed to avoid repercussions.
+In 1944, the United States dispatched an Army Observer Group to Yan'an to assess the CCP and its military capabilities, prompting the CCP to create a Foreign Affairs Group to receive the guests.
+Huang was put in charge of the Group's translation affairs.
+During US Army General George C. Marshall's peace missions to China, Huang served as the translator for the CCP side.